Active in Sausalito, Calif.

-Format: Originally recorded on 1 sound cassette.
+Format: Originally recorded on 1 sound tape reel.
 Reformated in 2010 as 2 digital wav files.
-Duration is 1 hr., 28 min.
+Duration is 2 hr., 2 min.

-Biographical/Historical Note: Serge Trubach (1907-1979) was a painter from Sausalito, Calif. and New York, N.Y.
+Biographical/Historical Note: Serge Trubach (1907-1979) was a painter from Sausalito, California and New York, N.Y.
 Trubach worked for the Federal Art Project in New York.

 Conducted as part of the Archives of American Art's New Deal and the Arts project, which includes over 400 interviews of artists, administrators, historians, and others involved with the federal government's art programs and the activities of the Farm Security Administration in the 1930s and early 1940s.